Fred Forman: England

 By the end of the following season (1898–99), he was restored to fitness and was selected for all three England matches in the 1899 British Home Championship, in all of which he played at outside right with his brother Frank at wing half.
-He made his international debut in the match against Ireland, played at Roker Park, Sunderland on 2 March 1899 when he and Frank became the first brothers from the same professional club to represent England at the same time, a record that stood until Manchester United's Neville brothers repeated the feat in 1996, nearly a century later.
+He made his international debut in the match against Ireland, played at Roker Park, Sunderland on 2 March 1899 when he and Frank became the first brothers from the same professional club to represent England at the same time, a record that stood until Manchester United's Gary and Phil Neville repeated the feat in 1996, nearly a century later.
 England totally dominated the Irish team and the England forwards "scored at will" with four from Gilbert Smith, three from Jimmy Settle and two each from Fred Forman and Steve Bloomer.
 Frank Forman also got on the score-sheet with the opening goal as England ran out victors by a 13–2 margin.
 This is still the record number of goals scored by England in a single match and the highest aggregate goals (15) in a game involving England.
 Forman retained his place for the next match against Wales, played at Ashton Gate, Bristol on 20 March when he scored the third goal in a 4–0 victory, with two from Bloomer.
 In his third and final appearance, England defeated Scotland 2–1, and thus England retained the Championship.

 Fred Forman went on the Unofficial FA Tour of Germany in November 1899.
 He played in 3 of the 4 games and scored 4 goals.

 Career post football

 After retiring from football, he pursued his profession as a railway draughtsman.
-He died at Skegness on 14 June 1910, aged 36.
+He died of tuberculosis on 14 June 1910, aged 36.